-Revenue from the machinery and equipment division decreased by 64% to RM11.9 million as compared to RM33.1 million recorded in previous year.
-LBT for the financial year under review increased from RM2.9 million to RM6.2 million as compared to corresponding financial year which was in line with the decrease in revenue.
+Revenue from the machinery and equipment division increased by 38% to RM16.4 million as compared to RM11.9 million recorded in previous year.
+An amount of RM6.1 million of machinery revenue sold intercompany was eliminated and this contributed about RM2.6 million in earnings.
+LBT for the financial year under review decreased from RM6.2 million down to RM1.5 million as compared to corresponding financial year which was in line with the decrease in revenue.

-The machinery and equipment division was impacted mainly by the lower crude palm oil (CPO) price in year 2014 which contributed to the lower sale of palm oil related machinery.
-Even with the historical correlation and the decoupling between crude oil and CPO prices no longer applied, CPO prices recovery is mainly influenced by the demand and supply fundamentals.
+The machinery and equipment division was impacted mainly by the lower crude palm oil ("CPO") price in year 2015 which contributed to the lower sale of palm oil related machinery.
+The Group anticipated higher sale from this segment in year 2016 with the higher CPO price and expected average price of about RM2,500 per metric ton.